 So imagine my delight when I stumbled upon the opportunity to spend a night at Gladstone’s Library in Hawarden, Wales – a residential library created in memory of four-time British Prime Minister, William Gladstone.

 Gladstone’s Library took me back partly to my University days, where I would have the ability to walk the halls late in the evening in search of a book to help me sleep because unlike many other modern places you could opt to stay in nowadays, Gladstone’s does not provide televisions in the rooms.
-Instead, Gladstone’s hope that people will either utilise the reading rooms or retreat after a home-cooked meal to the communal living space, where you can either relax in a corner to continue your reading, play a board game with other residents or spend a evening discussing whatever comes to mind with others beside a warming open fire and a well deserved night cap from the honesty bar.
+Instead, Gladstone’s hope that people will either utilise the reading rooms or retreat after a home-cooked meal to the communal living space, where you can either relax in a corner to continue your reading, play a board game with other residents or spend an evening discussing whatever comes to mind with others beside a warming open fire and a well-deserved nightcap from the honesty bar.

 The Bedrooms of Gladstone’s Library